cloudify-cosmo/docs.getcloudify.org/content/plugins/script.md

 ctx.instance.runtime_properties['touched'] = p.touched_value
 {{< /gsHighlight >}}

-This script will update the `touched` runtime property of the current node instance with an expected property `touched_value` that will be injected by the workflow executing this operation.
+The script will update the `touched` runtime property of the current node instance with an expected `touched_value` property that will be injected by the workflow executing the operation.

-Finally, let's write the actual workflow.
+Then you can write the actual workflow.

 `workflows/touch_all.py`
 {{< gsHighlight  python  >}}